MetaphoricalSheep/KodiRPC/README.md

 The App.config file is created by transforming the Base.config file with the settings in the selected Configuration.
 Never edit the App.config file directly as all changes will be lost when you build.
 To customize your settings you can either change the Base.config file directly or you can set up a new configuration by following the steps below:

 1. Open the ```Configuration Manager``` and create a new configuration.
-2. Create a copy the Base.config file in KodiRPC/demo and name it to the same name you used for the new configuration.
+2. Create a copy of the Base.config file in KodiRPC/demo and name it to the same name you used for the new configuration.
-3. Open up the config file in an editor.
-Add ```xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform"``` to the configuration     element and ``` xdt:Transform="SetAttributes" xdt:Locator="Match(key)"``` to all the appSettings children:
+3. Open up the config file in an editor and add ```xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform"``` to the configuration element and ``` xdt:Transform="SetAttributes" xdt:Locator="Match(key)"``` to all the appSettings children:

    ```xml
    <?xml version="1.0" encoding="utf-8" ?>